 Malicious File Security

-Get Notification if Any File Uploads by Magento: The admin will get the notification for all the files uploaded on the Magento website.
+Get Notification if Any File Uploads by Adobe Commerce: The admin will get the notification for all the files uploaded on the Magento website.

 Prevent Uploading File With Extension(s): Add the extensions that you want to prevent uploading on your website and get a notification for prevented file uploads.